itsmenick212/CCBD/README.md

 # CCBD
-Cloud Computing and Big Data with Amazon Web Services, Columbia University, Fall 2019
+Cloud Computing and Big Data with Amazon Web Services in Python and JavaScript, Columbia University, Fall 2019

 •	Implemented Dining Concierge chatbot, a serverless, microservice-driven web application, which sent users restaurant suggestions given a set of preferences provided to the chatbot through conversation